-Heavy-vehicle crashes have a substantial economic impact on commerce and society.
-In the United States, heavy-vehicle crashes cost about \$87 billion in 2011 and costs due to delay and other consequences were roughly \$28 billion (1, 2).
+Heavy vehicle crashes have a substantial economic impact on commerce and society.
+In the United States, heavy vehicle crashes were about \$87 billion in 2011 and costs due to delay and other consequences were roughly \$28 billion (1,2).
 These values will continue to increase as the economy continues to grow, as will the volume of heavy vehicles on the nation's freight infrastructure.
-For example, from 2010 to 2013 a 2.3% increase in heavy vehicles was experienced (about 6,000,000 vehicles) (3).
-This number is expected to continue to grow and crashes associated with heavy vehicles will remain a concern for safety planners and safety-related agencies.
-Although heavy-vehicle crashes have decreased over the past two decades, the number of fatal crashes per 100 million vehicle miles traveled (MVMT) compared with passenger cars is higher (1.34 versus 1.08 in 2014) (4, 5).
-In Idaho, the state experienced a 5.6% increase in heavy-vehicle crashes and a 4.4% increase in heavy-vehicle crashes per MVMT from 2010 to 2013 (6).
-Fifty percent of these crashes occurred on local roads, 28% of injury crashes happened on Interstates, and approximately 68% of fatalities happened on U.S. and state highways (6).
-These statistics illustrate the need for continued research in understanding the relationship between heavy-vehicle crash rates and roadway classification.
+For example, from 2010 to 2013 a 2.3% increase of heavy vehicles was experienced (about 6,000,000 vehicles) (3).
+This number is expected to continue to grow and crashes associated with heavy vehicles will remain a concern for safety planners and safety related agencies.
+Although heavy vehicle crashes have decreased over the past two decades, the number of fatal crashes per 100-million vehicle-miles-traveled compared to passenger cars is higher (1.34 versus 1.08 in 2014)(4, 5).
+In Idaho, the state experienced a 5.6% increase in heavy vehicle crashes and a 4.4% increase in heavy vehicle crashes occurred on local roads, 28% of injury crashes happened on interstates, and approximately 68% of fatalities happened on U.S. and State Highways (6).
+These statistics illustrate the need for continued research in understanding the relationship between heavy vehicle crash rates and roadway classification.

-A number of studies have addressed crash frequency through the application of count- and spatial-based models (7-15).
+There have been a number of studies that have addressed crash frequency through the application of count and spatial based models (7-15).
 However, most of these studies have focused on data related to pedestrians, passenger cars, or all traffic mixes in a single modeling framework and do not address heavy vehicles explicitly.
-Although there have been several recent efforts to understand heavy-vehicle injury severity factors (16-18), heavy-vehicle crash rate analyses are sparse.
-This lack is especially true for heavy-vehicle crash rates by functional class of road.
+Although there have been several recent efforts to understand heavy vehicle injury severity factors (16-18), heavy vehicle crash rate analyses are sparse.
+This is especially true for heavy vehicle crash rates by functional class of road.
 A possible reason for this deficiency in the literature may stem from the availability of sufficient data to capture the complex interactions of multiple crash rate factors under a single framework by functional class.

-Recent studies have addressed the issue of insufficient data through the application of statistical and econometric methods that account for unobserved factors (unobserved heterogeneity), which are factors unknown to the analyst and which may vary across observations; a complete review of these methods may be found elsewhere (19).
-For instance, weather conditions continually change over time, as well as driver response to the changing weather conditions.
+Recent studies have addressed the issue of insufficient data through the application of statistical and econometric methods that account for unobserved factors (unobserved heterogeneity), which are factors unknown to the analyst and that may vary across observations, see Mannering et al. for a complete review of these methods (19).
+For instance, weather conditions that continually change over time, as well as driver response to the changing weather condition.
 These models allow the analyst to account for these variations and make more informed inferences regarding the effects of the contributing factors (19).